RocketChat/hubot-rocketchat/README.md

 ### Docker-compose

-If you want to use docker-compose for this task, use this for v0.1.4 adapter (this must be inserted in your docker-compose.yml):
+If you want to use docker-compose for this task, add this for v0.1.4 adapter (this must be inserted in your docker-compose.yml):

 ```
 # hubot, the popular chatbot (add the bot user first and change the password before starting this image)